 Within walking distance of Fossil Bay Lodge, you have Big Oneroa Beach just 5 minutes away.
 We walked down for sunset and had a very quiet corner of the long beach all to ourselves.
 You can do a little stargazing from the beach or just outside your tent.

 If you bring your walking shoes and don’t mind a bit of a trek, you could get to Cable Bay and Mudbrick Vineyards in 30 minutes.
-(Though it is uphill!)
+(Though they are both uphill!)

 If you’re visiting on a Friday or Saturday, the Owhanake Bay Estate’s cellar door is a short 10-minute walk from your glamping tent.

 You can also walk to the community art gallery and the main part of Oneroa full of shops, galleries, and restaurants in under 20 minutes.
 From here, the world is your oyster, because the bus will connect you to other parts of the island.
 You can do the hop-on-hop-off winery tour bus, or just take regular public transit.
-Your AT Hop card will work on the island’s public bus network.
+You can simply tap your debit or credit card on the island’s public bus network.